 Urination from anxiety isn't something that you simply cure on its own.
 Drinking less water can only cause dehydration, which may lead to more anxiety.

 Avoiding foods and drinks that may increase urination, like coffee and alcohol, can be helpful.
 It won't make a huge difference, but diuretics do increase urination which will make water pass through your body more quickly.

 You should also try to relax your muscles, especially your abdominal muscles.
 Try an exercise known as "Progressive Muscle Relaxation."
-It involves the following:
+Progressive muscle relaxation is a stress reduction exercise that involves tiring the muscles to relax the body in a slow, orderly fashion.
+The idea is that by progressively eliminating muscle tension, a person will feel better both physically and mentally It involves the following: